Quick charge – what it is, how it works, the basic standards

 However, not all fast charging standards are proprietary: in particular, Motorola’s TurboPower technology is built on the basis of Quick Charge 2.0, so it has backward compatibility with the development of Qualcomm.
 Yes, there is a difference between them, but for ordinary users, the only significant difference is only the higher power of Motorola’s development – 25.8 W against 18 W from Quick Charge 2.0.
 Unfortunately, TurboPower only supports two devices – Moto X Pure Edition and Droid Turbo 2.

-Motorola Turbopower
+Motorola TurboPower

 MediaTek Pump Express